Share feedback

 $ echo "$ANTHROPIC_API_KEY" | sbx secret set -g anthropic

-Supported services
+Built-in services

-Each service name maps to a set of environment variables the proxy checks and the API domains it authenticates requests to:
+Each built-in service name maps to a set of environment variables the proxy checks and the API domains it authenticates requests to:

 ServiceEnvironment variablesAPI domains